Carlos Sainz

 Career analysis

 Despite a significant family history in racing, Carlos Sainz Jr did not appear to be a future superstar until his Formula Renault 3.5 campaign in 2014.
-But his great performances in this series led to an F1 promotion with Toro Rosso in 2015, where he faced Max Verstappen and performed admirably.
+But his great performances in this series led to a quick F1 promotion with Toro Rosso in 2015, where he faced Max Verstappen and performed admirably.

 While Verstappen was selected over Sainz by Red Bull in the early parts of 2016, the Spaniard did not let it get to him.
-He had incredible campaigns for Toro Rosso over the next year and a half, extracting the maximum potential of the car in the races.
+He had incredible performances for Toro Rosso over the next year and a half, extracting the maximum potential of the car in the races.
 A promotion to Red Bull still appeared highly unlikely, so Sainz decided to jump ship to Renault.
-It started out great with a 7th place in his first race with Renault, but he lost by point count to Nico Hülkenberg the following year and Sainz was then seen as an average but not fantastic driver.
+It started out great with a 7th place in his first race with Renault, but he lost by point count to Nico Hülkenberg the following year and Sainz was then seen as an ‘average but not fantastic driver’.

 He was forced out of Renault ahead of 2019, but this proved to be a blessing in disguise as he reinvented himself and performed better than ever at McLaren.
 Beating Lando Norris in races (21-16) is very impressive in hindsight, although there’s no doubt Norris mainly developed in his third season, after Sainz left.

-Sainz is now well-established as a top 10 driver in the current field – and possibly a top 5 driver, at least when he’s at his best.
+Sainz is now well-established as a top 10 driver in the current field – and possibly a top 7 driver, at least when he’s at his best.
 Sainz lacks a bit in qualifying but is an excellent racer who extracts almost maximum performance in racepace and is probably the top driver of the pack when it comes to awareness and decision-making under pressure.
 He is truly excellent at that.